Blog

 Code Examples

-- Reading the Current Setting:
+- Checking and Reporting the Current Setting:

 import xlwings as xw